Solviento/notes/FINANCE/00-finance-brief.md

 **Cash Flow Statement**

-Shows the cash flows into and out of the company
+- Shows the cash flows into and out of the company

-Operating

-Investing

-Financing

 **Financial Reporting Ratios**